ExpressLRS/ExpressLRS/PCB/2400MHz/RX_Nano/README.md

 - Pictured below

 v1.1 PCB
-- Lager IPEX pads
+- Larger IPEX pads
 - Added boot jumper pads under the button and base of the PCB.
 These can be used in place of the button.
 Any solder paste applied to these pads via a stencil will need to be removed before adding a button.

 v1.2 PCB
-- Lager XO footprint for the FL520WFMT1.
+- Larger XO footprint for the FL520WFMT1.
-- Remove ground form beneath the UFL.
+- Remove ground from beneath the UFL.
+- Adds WiFi antenna

 # Nano 2.4 GHz Rx